Disability Resource Center (DRC)

 The Disability Resource Center provides academic adjustments and support services for students who have a verified disability to ensure equal access to an education.
 The DRC serves all disabilities including (but not limited to) deaf/hard of hearing, blind/low vision, physical, autism spectrum disorder, acquired brain injury, attention deficit hyperactivity disorder, learning differences, and mental health.
 Also provided are accommodations for temporary disabilities such as a broken leg or arm, a pregnancy-related disability condition/childbirth or recuperation from surgery.
 The DRC provides academic accommodations such as note taking, test proctoring, textbooks in alternate formats (Braille, e-text, audio, or large print), reader/scribe for tests, interpreting services, and assistive technology services based on individual need.

-Students who may benefit from disability-related academic support services are encouraged to contact the DRC located in College Center Building 10, Room 120, 574-6438, or firstname.lastname@example.org to schedule an intake appointment.
-For more information visit the Disability Resource Center website.
+Students who may benefit from disability-related academic support services are encouraged to contact the DRC.
+To schedule an intake appointment email firstname.lastname@example.org.
+For more information, visit the Disability Resource Center website.